This event is SOLD OUT. Please visit out upcoming events calendar for more information.

 This course offers AIA LU Credits: 2

 Please note: This not the same "Intro to Green-Roofing" course that we've hosted in the past.
 This class is specifically geared towards professionals looking to dive into the world of green roofs and edibles.
-If you are looking to take an intro level course at this time please check out our Planning an Urban Vegetable Garden course or come take a tour.
+If you are looking to take an intro level course at this time please check out Modeling an Urban Agriculture Business, Intro to Green Walls or come take a tour.

 About Gwen Schantz